I need help with carpet cleaning “contract legalese”!

 Dear Searching,

-However, Searching, remember that a contract or better said a “written agreement” doesn’t have to be real complicated.
-In fact, a simple and easy contract is better for all concerned and especially for your customer.
+The whole specific “legal advice” issue is one that SFS has shied away from!
+(After all, none of us are lawyers!)
+However, Searching, remember that a contract (or better said a “written agreement”) shouldn’t be real complicated.
+In fact, a clear and simple written agreement is better for all concerned and especially for your customer.

 Here are some guidelines taken straight from our SFS seminar workbook.
 I hope these are of value and let me see what you come up with.